nickola/knowledge/kubernetes/README.md

   Suspending (`suspend: true`) `Job` will delete its active `Pods` until the `Job` is resumed again.
 - `CronJob`: Performs regular scheduled actions (scheduling with CRON syntax).
 Creates `Jobs` according to a schedule.

-## Service

-`Service` is an abstract way to expose application running on a set of `Pods` (based on `selector` - `Pod` labels) as a network service (load balanced as round robin / random).

-`Service` types:
-  - `ClusterIP`: Default type, cluster-internal IP address.
-Only reachable within the cluster network.
-  - `NodePort`: Exposes the service on each node at a static port.
-  - `LoadBalancer`: Cloud provider will create a load balancer (integrates NodePort with cloud-based load balancers).
-  - `ExternalName`: Map to a DNS name, will return `CNAME` record with specified value.

-If `selector` is not defined, corresponding `EndpointSlice` (legacy `Endpoints`) are not created automatically and should be created manually. `EndpointSlice` contains references to a set of network endpoints.

-Headless `Service` used when you don't need load balancing across `Pods` and single IP for the `Service`.
-If will return DNS `A` / `AAAA` records for each IP or DNS `CNAME` record for `type: ExternalName`.
-It can be created if explicitly specify `None` for the `clusterIP` field.

 ## Liveness, Readiness and Startup Probes

 `livenessProbe` is used to know when to restart a container.
 For example: application is running but doesn't work properly (deadlock or some other issue).